Paranasal Sinus Tumors

 Eyes that continuously water

-Call your doctor if you experience any of these symptoms.
+Call your doctor if you have any of these symptoms.

 Your doctor might order these tests, as well:

-Imaging tests of your skull, such as X-rays of the sinuses
+Imaging tests of your skull, such as X-rays, CT scans, or MRI of the sinuses

 Imaging tests of your chest